 In this sense, Sri Lankan has truly failed.
 The dog situation in Sri Lanka is dire.
-With around 40 million stray dogs in the country, that’s a ratio of 2 dogs per person.
+No one knows just how many there are, but estimates range from between 1 and 3 million stray dogs in Sri Lanka.
 Throughout our 4 weeks in Sri Lanka, we encountered many abandoned dogs and each time, leaving them came with a heavy heart.

 It would be impossible for us to save them all, so the only way Brad and I could help was ensuring we fed them when we found them.
 So we bought adult food and puppy food and fed all the dogs we saw.
 They all also got cuddles too, because every dog deserves love.

 The dog situation in Sri Lanka breaks my heart, and I couldn’t understand why there weren’t lots of organisations doing something about the situation.
 It wasn’t until we arrived in beautiful Unawatuna on the South coast that we found the ONE clinic actually doing their best to make a difference: The Dog Care Clinic in Unawatuna.